-Well, not literally.
-But definitely figuratively do with views of old shipwrecks, access to the epic ruins of Sutro Baths, pocket beaches, and a new Lands End Lookout Visitor Center where you can see basically EVERYTHING.
+Get lost, not literally, but definitely figuratively, with views of old shipwrecks, access to the epic ruins of Sutro Baths, pocket beaches, a hidden Octagon house, three turn-of-the-century gun emplacements and more.

 Hike or bike the best nine miles of waterfront views from Lands End to the Presidio.

 3. Go on an urban hike at Mount Sutro or Corona Heights Park

 Need to get away and get back in touch with nature, but don’t have the time or energy to leave the city?
 Explore the forests of Mount Sutro or take in the 360-degree views from the top of Corona Heights Park.

 4. Dive into the history of Sutro Baths

 Once upon a time, there was a massive public bathhouse complete with seven pools, a trapeze, multiple slides and high dives right on the edge of the Pacific.
 Today, all that’s left are the concrete ruins that you can explore on foot.
 And, yes, the Sutro Baths are technically part of Lands End, but they honestly deserve a trip of their own.

 5. Walk or bike across the Golden Gate Bridge

 There’s a toll to drive across, but walking or biking the iconic bridge is totally free.
 While you’re there, check out the outdoor mini-museum on the history of the bridge.
 And be sure to wear a jacket because that bridge is never not windy.
 Want to learn more about what you’re seeing?
 Go on Thursdays or Sundays when you can take a free tour.